Putting the kids into day care is crazy expensive, but staying at home with the kids means earning less money. Or does it?

 Perfect for: Those who are interested and experienced in health and wellness.
 If you can motivate people and encourage them to improve in this area, this is the job for you.

-What it is: Health coaching is turning into a massive industry, because so many people want to get fit and healthy, but aren’t sure where to start.
+What it is: Health coaching is turning into a massive industry because so many people want to get fit and healthy, but they aren’t sure where to start.
 In fact, getting healthier is very much psychological, so this is where health coaches can come in to help.

 You can advise your clients on what steps to take and provide encouragement along the way.

 How to get started: You don’t currently need a diploma or certification to be a health coach.
 If you do however want to get a qualification, one of the more popular is the certification from the International Association for Health Coaches.

 What it pays: The average salary ranges from $29,000–$58,000 per year, but it all depends on how much experience you have, how many clients, etc.

 Perfect for: Moms who love to travel or have a lot of experience with traveling.
 Being able to build a good rapport with customers is a must.